JBIG2: Patents

-Disadvantages
+Character substitution errors in scanned documents

-When used in lossy mode, JBIG2 compression can potentially alter text in a way that's not discernible as corruption.
-This is in contrast to some other algorithms, which simply degrade into a blur, making the compression artifacts obvious.
-Since JBIG2 tries to match up similar-looking symbols, the numbers "6" and "8" may get replaced, for example.
+Some implementations of JBIG2 using lossy compression can potentially alter the characters in documents that are scanned to PDF.
+Unlike some other algorithms where compression artifacts are obvious, such as blurring or mosquito noise, JBIG2's "pattern matching" matches up similar-looking symbols.
+If the matching is implemented poorly, especially in low-resolution scans where characters are less clearly defined, similar characters may get erroneously swapped.

-In 2013, various substitutions (including replacing "6" with "8") were reported to happen on many Xerox Workcentre photocopier and printer machines.
+In 2013, various substitutions (e.g., replacing "6" with "8") were reported to happen on many Xerox Workcentre photocopier and printer machines.
 Numbers printed on scanned (but not OCR-ed) documents had potentially been altered.
 This has been demonstrated on construction blueprints and some tables of numbers; the potential impact of such substitution errors in documents such as medical prescriptions was briefly mentioned.
 German computer scientist David Kriesel and Xerox were investigating this.

 Xerox subsequently acknowledged that this was a long-standing software defect, and their initial statements in suggesting that only non-factory settings could introduce the substitution were incorrect.
-Patches that comprehensively address the problem were published later in August, but no attempt has been made to recall or mandate updates to the affected devices – which was acknowledged to affect more than a dozen product families.
+No attempt was made to recall or mandate updates to the affected devices – which was acknowledged to affect more than a dozen product families.
+However, in August 2013 a software patch was made available, that when installed, automatically disabled pattern matching.
 Documents previously scanned continue to potentially contain errors making their veracity difficult to substantiate.

-Following publicity about the potential for errors authorities in some countries made statements to prevent the use of JBIG2.
+David Kriesel thought that "the error cause is not JBIG2 itself".
+However authorities in some countries made statements to prevent the use of JBIG2.
 In Germany the Federal Office for Information Security has issued a technical guideline that says the JBIG2 encoding "MUST NOT be used" for "replacement scanning".
 In Switzerland the Coordination Office for the Permanent Archiving of Electronic Documents (Koordinationsstelle für die dauerhafte Archivierung elektronischer Unterlagen) has recommended against the use of JBIG2 when creating PDF documents.
+In its transfer guidance tables, US NARA states it “will not accept digitized records in PDF that have been saved with lossy compression (e.g., JPEG, JBIG2)”, and even lists “JBIG1 or JBIG2” among terms indicating prohibited outputs.
+Their “acceptable codecs” lists for PDF/A omit JBIG2 entirely (they permit ZIP and lossless JPEG2000).